-Black Crown continues the momentum of its Python 5 by proposing this time a softer, lighter, the Python 5 Soft.
+Black Crown continues the momentum of its Python 5 by offering this time a softer, lighter racquet, the Python 5 Soft.
 Eh yes !
-For those who thought that the Python was too stiff, the sorf may be able to find grace with your eyes ...
+For those who felt that the Python was too stiff, the sorf might be able to find favor with your eyes ...

 A brand is full development

-Black Crown is a mark 100% padel.
-Top Padel players play with Black Crown as Tito Allemandi (top 10 worldwide), Marta Marrero (currently World No. 1) or Uri Botello (top 20).
+Black Crown is a 100% brand padel.
+Top players from padel play with Black Crown like Tito Allemandi (world top 10), Marta Marrero (currently world n ° 1) or Uri Botello (top 20).

-As the name suggests, the Python 5.0 Soft is softer than its twin sister.
-It is very similar and yet, Black Crown clearly wanted to offer with the soft a more flexible racket for the less advanced players.
+As its name suggests, the Python 5.0 Soft is therefore softer than its twin sister.
+She looks a lot alike and yet Black Crown clearly wanted to offer a more flexible racquet with the software for less advanced players.

 A well-fashioned racquet

-Well it's rather a surprise because BlackCrown has accustomed us to unique colors.
-Well this time it's a unique color too ...
-J Yes, we do not change a habit that wins.
-But the small difference is that the color speaks for the racket with this soft blue, rather beautiful besides.
-We're getting a lot closer to the classic 5.0 Python.
-So at that level, Black Crown really stayed in the continuity.
+Well it's rather a surprise because BlackCrown got us used to unique colors.
+Well this time it's a unique color too… J Yes, we don't change a winning habit.
+But The small difference is that the color speaks for the racket with this soft blue, rather beautiful by the way.
+We are very close to the classic Python 5.0.
+So at this level, Black crown really remained in the continuity.

-Difficult to judge a paddle racket generally at this level, because we know that paddle rackets are rather fragile.
-However to us that the racket turns to white at the level of the "frame" or its crown.
-But, as long as the features do not move, it's not that bad.
+Difficult to judge a racket padel generally at this level, because we know that the rackets of padel are rather fragile.
+However, we do not want the racket to turn white at the level of the "frame" or its crown.
+But hey, as long as the specs don't change, it's not that bad.

 To highlight the crown used an intense and striking blue border, which is also used to highlight the word SOFT on the template, print screen frame ...
 This, plus his sister differentiate 5.0, give it a touch athletic.